January 3, 2019

 Many scenarios exist under the merger umbrella when joining dental practices.
-Most notably, are you merging with a practice so that you and the existing dentist partner together?
+Most notably, are you merging with a practice so you and the existing dentist partner together?
 Or are you merging with an established practice where the selling dentist is leaving?
 Either way, to ensure a successful dental practice merger, careful due diligence is imperative.
 Here are some considerations to take into account.

 Consider the pros

-When combining two dental practices, it’s expected that you’ll expand your patient base and reduce your competition, all while increasing your production numbers and growing your bottom line.
+When combining two dental practices, it’s expected you’ll expand your patient base and reduce your competition, all while increasing your production numbers and growing your bottom line.

 Accept the challenges

-With two personalities to consider, it’s only natural that disagreements and disputes can occur.
+With two personalities to consider, it’s only natural disagreements and disputes can occur.
 If not resolved correctly, it can create a contentious environment that will ultimately affect the arrangement.
 If dentists don’t agree on deadlocks, it is advised to seek legal counsel to create a way to resolve disputes.

 Do both practices currently accept insurance and the same plans?
 If not, decide what you are going to keep and what you are going to stop taking.
 Keep in mind that patients may switch providers should you stop accepting their insurance.
 Are your fees similar?
 Patients don’t want to feel as though they are now being overcharged after the merger and may ultimately leave the practice.